em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 Look at the top of each read file.

 How many sequences are in each file?

+What do you notice about the length of the sequences?

 ## 2b: Assessing read quality with FastQC:
 Ensure that FastQC is installed properly.